Zihadx/go-venture-server/README.md

 ## Features
 - RESTful API for managing travel packages, bookings, and users.
-- Secure user authentication using JWT.
+- Secure user authentication using JWT, Social login with nextAuth.
 - Data storage with MongoDB.

 ## Technologies Used